OVA

 Description

-Born in 726 UC (3526 CE), Alexander Bucock enlisted in the Free Planets Alliance military, rising solely through merit without formal academy training.
-This path drew occasional disdain from academy officers but secured his reputation as a seasoned commander across the Alliance-Imperial conflict.
-At nineteen during the Second Battle of Tiamat in 745 UC (3545 CE), he served as a gunner aboard the 5th Fleet’s battleship *Shah Abbas* under Bruce Ashbey, maintaining composure after his turret’s ammunition depletion and urging a panicking crewmate to focus on controllable duties.
+Born in 726 UC, Alexander Bucock enlisted in the Free Planets Alliance military as a simple soldier, bypassing the officer academy and rising through the ranks by merit alone.
+This path drew occasional disdain from academy‑educated officers but earned him widespread respect.
+At nineteen during the Second Battle of Tiamat in 745 UC, he served as a gunner aboard the battleship Shah Abbas.
+He remained composed after his turret ran out of ammunition and urged a panicking crewmate to focus on controllable duties.

-By 788 UC (3588 CE), he commanded the Marovia Starzone as a commodore and published memoirs.
-Advancing to rear admiral then vice admiral over six years, he led one of the Alliance’s twelve combat fleets by 794 UC (3594 CE), ultimately taking the 5th Fleet.
-As senior admiral during the Third Battle of Tiamat in 795 UC (3595 CE), he coordinated the 5th, 10th, and 11th Fleets against an Imperial incursion.
-He clashed with Vice Admiral Willem Holland’s insubordinate tactics, which nearly destroyed the 11th Fleet, before covering Holland’s retreat with Ulanhu and blocking Imperial pursuit.
+By 788 UC, Bucock had attained the rank of commodore, commanded the Marovia Starzone, and published his memoirs.
+Over the next six years he advanced to rear admiral and then vice admiral, and by 794 UC he led one of the Alliance’s twelve combat fleets, ultimately taking command of the 5th Fleet.
+As senior admiral during the Third Battle of Tiamat in 795 UC, he coordinated the 5th, 10th, and 11th Fleets against an Imperial incursion.
+He clashed with Vice Admiral Willem Holland’s insubordinate tactics, which nearly destroyed the 11th Fleet, then covered Holland’s retreat with Admiral Ulanhu and blocked further Imperial pursuit.

-During the Imperial counterinvasion via the Fezzan Corridor in 799 UC (3599 CE), Fleet Admiral Bucock commanded Alliance forces at the Battle of Rantemario.
-Outnumbered, he leveraged a star’s gravity well to inflict heavy damage on Imperial fleets—notably Wolfgang Mittermeyer’s and Fritz Josef Bittenfeld’s squadrons—but suffered catastrophic casualties.
-Defeated, he attempted suicide to atone for losses; aide Chung Wu-Cheng intervened, disarming him and convincing him his death would expose subordinates to Imperial war crimes trials.
+In 796 UC, Bucock joined the Alliance’s invasion of Imperial territory.
+Heeding Yang Wen‑li’s warnings about supply lines, he withdrew the 5th Fleet from the Bilrost starzone when engaged by Oskar von Reuenthal’s forces, disengaging successfully despite nearly thirty percent losses.
+When Reinhard von Lohengramm invaded through the Fezzan Corridor in 799 UC, Bucock was appointed Fleet Admiral of the hastily assembled Alliance fleet.
+At the Battle of Rantemario, outnumbered, he used a star’s strong gravity well to inflict heavy damage on Imperial forces—notably Wolfgang Mittermeyer’s and Fritz Josef Bittenfeld’s squadrons—but suffered catastrophic casualties.
+Defeated, he attempted suicide to atone for his men’s deaths; his aide, Chung Wu‑Cheng, intervened and convinced him that his death would leave his subordinates to face Imperial war crimes trials.

-Permitted retirement after Yang’s intervention with Reinhard, Bucock stayed under Imperial surveillance as a potential anti-Imperial figure.
-Recalled forcibly during the Empire’s final invasion, he led a last defense at the Battle of Marr-Adetta Starzone.
-Inflicting 25,000 Imperial casualties, he died in combat after toasting democracy with Reinhard via communication.
-Reinhard later ordered a full imperial salute and poured a libation in his honor upon reaching Heinessen.
+Forced out of retirement during the Empire’s final invasion, Bucock led the last defense at the Battle of Marr‑Adetta Starzone.
+Inflicting twenty‑five thousand Imperial casualties, he died in combat after sharing a toast to democracy with Reinhard via communication.
+Reinhard later ordered a full imperial salute and poured a libation in Bucock’s honor upon reaching Heinessen.